diptidotcom/OLA-Data-Analysis-PowerBi-Project/README.md

 ## Insights & Findings

-- Key trends in customer demand
-- Pricing strategies based on location and time
+#### 1.Overview
+- Total Bookings: 103k rides recorded
+- Successful Rides: 64k successful rides,achieving a 62.09% success rate.

-- Factors influencing ride cancellations
+-

 ## How to Use This Repository